kalyntn97/tetrazoo/README.md

 * **Cute Animal Theme**: Play Tetris with a heartwarming twist!
 Admire the cute animal-themed blocks and backgrounds as you stack and clear lines.

 * **Intuitive Controls**: Use arrow keys to move and rotate the blocks.
-Press the down arrow key to make the blocks fall faster, or use the spacebar to instantly drop them.
+Press the down arrow key to make the blocks fall faster, or use the space bar to instantly drop them.

 * **Score and Levels**: Track your score as you progress through levels.
 The game speeds up as you advance, adding to the excitement.